Black stools can mean a serious medical problem, so how can you tell if this discoloration is from beets?

 The pigment of my darkest stools, resulting from beet ingestion, is actually an attractive brown-black.
 It has a smooth, rich quality and its uniform.

-If the sight of “black” stools alarms you even though you know it has to be from the beets you recently consumed, I recommend you increase your fiber intake—a lot.
+If the sight of “black” stools alarms you even though you know it has to be from the beets you recently consumed, you should increase your fiber intake—a lot.

 This will loosen your bowel movements and tend to make them lighter, even if there’s betain in them.